MeforgersDev/AixrOptima/README.md

 # AixrOptima

-AixrOptimaQuantum is an advanced optimization algorithm designed to outperform other algorithms by leveraging quantum functions for faster learning rates and better convergence.
+AixrOptima is an advanced optimization algorithm designed to outperform other algorithms by leveraging quantum functions for faster learning rates and better convergence.
 This project includes a custom quantum circuit simulation, dynamic learning rate adjustments, quantum memory, and Monte Carlo simulations for global optimization.

 ## Features